Dr Joshua Hamilton

 My current role is focussed on investigating novel technologies for the control and redirection of electromagnetic energy.
 I am based at QinetiQ in Farnborough and this work is part of the TEAM-A project (https://emps.exeter.ac.uk/team-a/).

-I started my PhD in September 2015 after receiving my First Class in MPhys (Hons) Physics with Astrophysics in July 2015.
-In my Masters project I worked with Prof. Tim Harries simulating how young massive stars interact with their surrounding medium using three-dimensional Hydrodynamics.
+I started my PhD in September 2015 after receiving my First Class in MPhys (Hons) Physics with Astrophysics in 2015.
+In my Masters project, I worked on simulating how young massive stars interact with their surrounding medium using three-dimensional Hydrodynamics.